Political Science

 2. Core Courses (1.5 credits from):

-POLB56H3 Critical Issues in Canadian Politics
+POLB56H3 Canadian Politics and Government

 POLB57H3 The Canadian Constitution and the Charter of Rights